elderberry-smells/Playoff_Draft/README.md

 # Playoff_Draft
 Custom Draft for NHL Playoffs

-This app is for a custom website or Flask Host to run a custom playoff draft.
+This application is to run/manage a custom playoff draft set-up which is detailed below.

+It runs on a Flask Framework to generate a localhost (or if you wanted to port to website).

-## Rules For Covid Cup
+## Rules For Covid Cup -- How the draft works

 ### Play In Round